 On the other hand, you will gain a lot of freedom by using a separate camera, but only if you start learning and using individual settings.
-I am drawing so much attention to this, because it’s important to understand when which tools might be the best choice, which also means that buying a big camera won’t automatically get you better pictures.
-So lets talk about the settings that will definitely improve your photos and which ones you might pay less attention to at the beginning.
+I am drawing so much attention to this because it’s important to understand when which tools might be the best choice, which also means that buying a big camera won’t automatically get you better pictures.
+So let's talk about the settings that will definitely improve your photos and which ones you might pay less attention to at the beginning.

 Common camera settings

 In this article we will focus on the usual settings you will have to pay attention to when starting photography.
 If you have a look into the EXIF details in Adobe Lightroom for example, the following 4 terms are the most important ones you need to know and to understand.
-I will only describe them with a few easy words and pay more attention to the importance for landscape photography.
+I will only describe them with a few easy words and pay more attention to the importance of landscape photography.